Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Introduction

-This paper is organised as follows.
-In the remainder of Section~\ref{sec:mainintro}, we fix notation and introduce relevant concepts in the algebra of quaternions, quaternionic Fourier transforms, and optimisation theory.
+The rest of the paper is organized as follows.
+In Section~\ref{sec:prelim} we fix notation and introduce relevant concepts for quaternion algebra, quaternionic Fourier transforms, and optimization theory.
 Section~\ref{sec:Qwaveletdesignconditions} contains a brief discussion of quaternionic MRA, scaling functions and wavelets.
-Here we revisit important results by Hogan and Morris that are relevant to the construction of compactly support, smooth and orthonormal quaternion-valued wavelets based on a quaternionic MRA.
-We add point symmetry as a design criterion for the scaling function.
-Section~\ref{sec:Qwaveletconstruction} details the formulation of quaternionic wavelet architecture as a feasibility problem.
-In Section~\ref{sec:Qwaveletfeasibility}, we list the constraint sets that comprise the quaternionic wavelet feasibility problem and derive their respective projectors.
-Finally, in Section~\ref{sec:Qnumericalsolutions}, we solve specific cases of the quaternionic wavelet feasibility problem using the Douglas--Rachford algorithm.
+Here we revisit fundamental quaternionic analogues of classical wavelet theory.
+We also add a point symmetry condition into the design criteria for the scaling function.
+Section~\ref{sec:Qwaveletconstruction} details the key step of reformulating the wavelet design criteria in terms of a suitable quaternionic wavelet matrix, followed by discretization through uniform sampling.
+In Section~\ref{sec:Qwaveletfeasibility}, we list the constraint sets that comprise the quaternionic wavelet feasibility problem, deriving the respective projectors onto these constraint sets.
+Finally, in Section~\ref{sec:Qnumericalsolutions} we solve specific cases of the quaternionic wavelet feasibility problem using the Douglas--Rachford algorithm leading to explicit examples of nonseparable, multiresolution, compactly supported, smooth, and orthonormal quaternion-valued wavelets on the plane.